How to Make Homemade Granite Cleaner

 Not only does this bundle include over 25 recipe cards and labels for natural and non-toxic DIY cleaning products, but it also comes with a guide on my favorite essential oil cleaning blends and a cheat sheet on natural cleaning ingredients you should never mix together.

 If you’re searching for an easy and stylish way to remember how to make your favorite DIY cleaning product recipes, you’ll absolutely love this bundle!

 A Few Notes About Using the Homemade Granite Cleaner

 When you’re looking for the best way to clean your granite countertops, you want to avoid harsh cleaners, such as bleach, ammonia, and vinegar.
 They can wear down the sealant on your granite and leave it open to damage.

-This DIY granite cleaner has several ingredients that not only make it a great cleaner, but they also won’t damage your countertops.
+This DIY granite cleaner has several ingredients that not only makes it a great cleaner, but also won’t damage your countertops.
 The rubbing alcohol leaves a nice shine and disinfects your countertops.
 Additionally, the dish soap will help cut through any grease or grime on your granite countertops.